Sam & Dave: Covers by other artists/use in pop culture

 Sam & Dave songs have been recorded by other artists, including 29 covers of "Hold On, I'm Comin'".
 Others who charted with Sam & Dave songs include ZZ Top – "I Thank You", The Fabulous Thunderbirds – "Wrap It Up", James & Bobby Purify – "I Take What I Want", Linda Ronstadt (featuring Aaron Neville) – "When Something Is Wrong with My Baby", Chuck Jackson & Maxine Brown – "Hold On, I'm Comin'", Elvis Costello – "I Can't Stand Up for Falling Down", and Lydia Pense & Cold Blood – "I Take What I Want".
-A diverse group of other successful artists also recorded Sam & Dave covers, including: Aretha Franklin, Peter Frampton, The Temptations, Bonnie Raitt, Jackie Wilson, Eurythmics, Rory Gallagher, Tom Jones, The Band, Martha Reeves & the Vandellas, Michael Bolton, Patti LaBelle & Travis Tritt, Bryan Ferry, Marilyn McCoo & Billy Davis Jr., The Hollies, Paul Butterfield, Taj Mahal (musician), Guy Sebastian, and Eric Clapton & B.B.
+A diverse group of other successful artists also recorded Sam & Dave covers, including: Aretha Franklin, Peter Frampton, The Temptations, Bonnie Raitt, Jackie Wilson, Eurythmics, Rory Gallagher, Tom Jones, The Band, Martha Reeves & the Vandellas, Michael Bolton, Patti LaBelle & Travis Tritt, Bryan Ferry, Marilyn McCoo & Billy Davis Jr., The Hollies, Paul Butterfield, Taj Mahal, Guy Sebastian, and Eric Clapton & B.B.
 King.

 In 2003, the Stax Museum of American Soul Music opened in Memphis, and Sam & Dave are in the film made for the museum, titled Soulsville, and they have a permanent wall-and-video display.

 Barack Obama used "Hold On, I'm Comin'" as a theme song on the campaign trail until Sam Moore requested that he stop using it.
 Eleven months later, Sam Moore performed "Soul Man" with Sting and Elvis Costello at one of Obama's inaugural parties.
 A parody of "Soul Man" created by Moore, "I'm a Dole Man", was used in the 1996 Bob Dole presidential campaign until the copyright owners objected and requested the campaign stop using it.
 Sam & Dave released the rare single "Hold On, Edwin's Coming" in 1982 to support Louisiana Governor Edwin Edwards' third run for governor.
 Another parody, "I'm a Suns Fan", was recorded by Moore and used for the Phoenix Suns basketball games.